Study medical physics at the University of Adelaide and use your passion for physics to make a rewarding impact in the health and medical industry.

 Explore the latest advances in areas such as radiotherapy and medical imaging under the supervision of leading academics and researchers.

-Postgraduate studies in medical physics
+Postgraduate study in medical physics

 |Graduate Certificate in Medical Physics||Coursework||2 years part-time|